Capitol Hill, Seattle: Geography

+The highest point on Capitol Hill, at 444 ft above sea level, is in Volunteer Park, adjacent to the water tower.
+Capitol Hill has several of Seattle's steepest street grades, including the steepest paved street at 21% on E. Roy Street between 25th and 26th Avenues E. (eastern slope).

-Public Transportation
+Transportation

-The Capitol Hill station on the Link light rail 1 Line opened in March 2016 as part of the University Link extension.
-The 1 Line connects the neighborhood to the University District to the north, and downtown Seattle to the south.
+The Link light rail system's Capitol Hill station is served by the 1 Line and opened in March 2016 as part of the University Link extension.
+The 1 Line connects the neighborhood to the University of Washington campus to the north, and Downtown Seattle to the south.
+The station is located along Broadway south of John Street and Olive Way.

-The First Hill Streetcar line, which opened in January 2016, terminates in the neighborhood on Broadway Avenue, just south of the Link light rail station.
+The First Hill Streetcar line, which opened in January 2016, terminates in the neighborhood on Broadway at Denny Way, just south of the Link light rail station.
+Capitol Hill was previously served by city-run streetcars until 1940.

 Bus transit service to and within Capitol Hill is provided by King County Metro, including routes 10, 12, 43 and 49 of the Seattle trolleybus system.
-The City of Seattle and King County Metro are under construction on the Rapid Ride G bus line along Madison Street, connecting from downtown Seattle, through First Hill, then Capitol Hill, and beyond to Madison Valley and Madison Park.
-The bus line will include 6-minute headways during peak times, and center-boarding stations between 9th and 13th avenues.
+Capitol Hill is also served by the Rapid Ride G bus line along Madison Street, connecting from downtown Seattle, through First Hill, then Capitol Hill, and beyond to Madison Valley and Madison Park.
+The bus line includes 6-minute headways during peak times, and center-boarding stations between 9th and 13th avenues.